 The very essence of this hi-tech, electric vehicle designed to accommodate up to six occupants means that Clipper is perfectly in step with the times.
 Thinking of a world that is constantly connected and always interacting, Italdesign Giugiaro developed an app that allows car occupants to stay connected with each other and the outside world: Carlink.

-Occupants can activate the app on the tablets and access a private network that allows them to share documents and diaries, chat or play in multiplayer mode with the other occupants in the car.
+Occupants can activate the app on the tablets and access a private network that allows them to share documents and diaries, chat or play in multiplayer mode with the other occupants of the car.

 DESIGN OF THE EXTERIOR

-The car’s entirely electric set-up and the use of the MQB platform with it’s flat floor dictated the overall look of Clipper also in terms of the design of the exterior Clipper has a deliberately functional setting which is designed to make the best possible use of interior space, so the driver and passengers are guaranteed the highest level of comfort.
+The car’s entirely electric set-up and the use of the MQB platform with its flat floor dictated the overall look of Clipper also in terms of the design of the exterior Clipper has a deliberately functional setting which is designed to make the best possible use of interior space, so the driver and passengers are guaranteed the highest level of comfort.

-“We rationalized like never before, while designing Clipper” explained Giorgetto Giugiaro, “and we built the car as if it were, in theory, close to the production level, apart from a few necessary modifications.
-The only “exotic” license we allowed ourselves was to eliminate the conventional B-pillar and design the car with “butterfly” doors at the front and “gull-wing” doors at the back”.
+“We rationalized like never before while designing Clipper” explained Giorgetto Giugiaro, “and we built the car as if it were, in theory, close to the production level, apart from a few necessary modifications.
+The only “exotic” license we allowed ourselves was to eliminate the conventional B-pillar and design the car with “butterfly” doors at the front and “gull-wing” doors at the back.”

 When exiting the vehicle from the rear seats, the electronic system guarantees safety at all times by releasing and lifting the front door first, followed by the back door.

-The electric engine dictated the design of the front: with no need to incorporate a front grille for radiator cooling as required in cars with endothermic engines, two air intakes were positioned vertically between the light clusters and the wheel arches; another two were included horizontally just under the headlights to channel the airflow under the floor where the battery packs are housed, for the purpose of cooling.
+The electric engine dictated the design of the front: with no need to incorporate a front grille for radiator cooling as required in cars with endothermic engines, two air intakes were positioned vertically between the light clusters and the wheel arches; another two were included horizontally just under the headlights to channel the airflow under the floor where the battery packs are housed, for cooling.
 Two similar vents are positioned at the back of the car for extraction of the air flow.